Mexico | Hiking + Trekking | Travel Guides

 Once upon a time, one could make the journey on foot from Sayulita to San Pancho with ease.
 Nowadays, fences and barriers at the northern end of Playa Malpaso make the journey virtually impossible along the beach.

-While it’s still possible to access San Pancho via a combination of the inland jungle trail and Route 200, it makes for a very different journey than reaching San Pancho via the coastline.
+While it’s still possible to access San Pancho via a combination of the inland jungle trail and Route 200, it makes for a very different journey than reaching San Pancho via the coastline (it wasn’t our favorite area hike, to say the least).

 Nonetheless, Playa Malpaso offers peace and solitude, along with plenty of shade during much of the day, just 20 minutes walking time from Sayulita’s North Side.